-38 Methods of Repayment of Debt:
+Methods of Repayment of Debt:

-- Lump Sum: payment in full may be made by certified check, money order, cashier's check, or bank draft. - Installment Payments: cash installment repayment agreements are usually short-term duration, from three to twelve months, and are limited to 36 months by the Federal Claims Collection Standards.
-Duration is negotiated based on the size of the debt and the debtor entity's ability to pay. - Adjustment in Payments: when cash repayment in lump sum or in installments is impossible, an agreement may be entered into with the debtor whereby the contract is reduced by the amount of the debt repayment while the program is maintained at an undiminished cost level through nonfederal contributions. - Withholding: this repayment method will involve withholding amounts owed the debtor for past services or for other considerations already provided in satisfaction of the debt owed.
+- Lump Sum: payment in full may be made by certified check, money order, cashier's check, or bank draft - Installment Payments: cash installment repayment agreements are usually short-term duration, from three to twelve months, and are limited to 36 months by the Federal Claims Collection Standards.
+Duration is negotiated based on the size of the debt and the debtor entity's ability to pay. - Adjustment in Payments: when cash repayment in lump sum or in installments is impossible, an agreement may be entered into with the debtor whereby the contract is reduced by the amount of the debt repayment while the program is maintained at an undiminished cost level through nonfederal contributions. - Withholding: this repayment method will involve withholding amounts owed the debtor for past services or for other considerations already provided in satisfaction of the debt owed. - Offset: this method involves reducing the contract up to the amount of the debt.
+The SWIB Administrative Entity may use this option with the approval of the U.S. Secretary of Labor.

-- Offset: this method involves reducing the contract up to the amount of the debt.
-The SWIB Administrative Entity may use this option with the approval of the U.S. Secretary of Labor. - Non-Cash methods must be negotiated with the SWIB Administrative Entity prior to being considered as a method for debt recovery. - Stand-in Costs: this method is not actually a debt repayment, but is a way of "erasing" the debt.
+- Non-Cash methods must be negotiated with the SWIB Administrative Entity prior to being considered as a method for debt recovery. - Stand-in Costs: this method is not actually a debt repayment, but is a way of "erasing" the debt.
 The debtor must identify allowable non-federal costs associated with the contract but not charged to the contract, and substitute those costs for the disallowed costs, thus erasing the debt.
 These expenditures must have been reported to the SWIB Administrative Entity with the quarterly financial status report or closeout package for the year the costs were incurred in order to be considered for disallowed costs incurred during that same time period.
 This method would require negotiation and agreement with the debtor that such costs are subject to audit.
-Documentation that will establish a clear audit trail must be maintained when such agreements are made. - \circ Service in Lieu of Cash
+Documentation that will establish a clear audit trail must be maintained when such agreements are made.

+Service in Lieu of Cash

-Option 1 This method involves a repayment agreement with the debtor whereby additional services above those originally agreed to with the recipient, paid through nonfederal funds, are received in lieu of cash.
+Service in Lieu of Cash This method involves a repayment agreement with the debtor whereby additional services above those originally agreed to with the recipient, paid through nonfederal funds, are received in lieu of cash.
 When it becomes clear that a debtor cannot repay through any other repayment method, an agreement of this nature may be negotiated.
-This method requires a written agreement signed by both parties with conditions regarding the type of funds to be used, documentation subjected to audit, and a description of the services rendered. this is the current language. this provision has never been utilized. this is not an option that is required that we offer Option 2 no longer offer this as an option of repayment. what is an example of a service that we would be able to accept as repayment? with the lack of funds on our own behalf is it prudent to continue to offer this as a debt repayment option?
-Staff Recommendation Option 2
+This method requires a written agreement signed by both parties with conditions regarding the type of funds to be used, documentation subjected to audit, and a description of the services rendered. - this is the current language this provision has never been utilized this is not an option that is required that we offer - no longer offer this as an option of repayment what is an example of a service that we would be able to accept as repayment? - with the lack of funds on our own behalf is it prudent to continue to offer this as a debt repayment option?
+Option 2 - The WIOA Committee has selected Option 2 agreement with the debtor whereby additional services above those originally agreed to with the recipient, paid through nonfederal funds, are received in lieu of cash.
+When it becomes clear that a debtor cannot repay through any other repayment method, an agreement of this nature may be negotiated.
+This method requires a written agreement signed by both parties with conditions regarding the type of funds to be used, documentation subjected to audit, and a description of the services rendered.